🎞️ View video tutorial: Adding variables to letter, message, and encounter templates

 You must first create your letter, message or encounter template.
 For more information, refer to Creating letter templates, Creating message templates and Creating or editing encounter templates.
 Variables can be added anywhere in a letter or message template and to the History, Examination and Assessment sections of the encounter.

-From the list of variables, select the data variable type you want to use.
+3. From the list of variables, select the data variable type you want to use.
 The variable is added to your template.
-For more information on these variables, see Variables for use in letter, message and encounter templates.
+For more information on these variables, refer to Variables for use in letter, message and encounter templates.

 Category, Data Property and Visible Data